Neyman-Pearson and equal opportunity: when efficiency meets fairness in classification: Introduction

-Most relevant to our study is the work of \cite{zeng2024bayes}, which explored Bayes optimal classifiers using the Generalized Neyman-Pearson Lemma.
+{Most relevant to our study are the works of \cite{zeng2024bayes} and \cite{li2023fairee}.} \cite{zeng2024bayes} explored Bayes optimal classifiers using the Generalized Neyman-Pearson Lemma.
 Their work spans pre-, in-, and post-processing steps while developing oracle classifiers under various fairness metrics.
 However, our work departs from theirs in the following two important aspects.
 First, the oracle classifiers derived in \cite{zeng2024bayes} primarily focus on maximizing overall accuracy.
-When addressing differing priorities for the two types of errors, they employ a cost-sensitive (CS) framework.
-In contrast, our approach imposes a constraint on the type I error at the population level.
-Although NP and CS are equivalent at the population level, with a one-to-one correspondence between them, knowing an explicit type I error bound does not lead to exact knowledge of the costs.
-In applications, when it is challenging to justify specific costs for each type of error, bounding the population-level type I error has the advantage of offering more intuitive and policy-relevant guidance.
-Second, to construct sample-based classifiers, \cite{zeng2024bayes} proposes a plug-in rule, FPIR, which solves an estimated one-dimensional fairness equation at a specific disparity level.
-In contrast, our method constructs the threshold non-parametrically using order statistics, which allows us to derive explicit oracle bounds on the population-level type I error and the type II error disparity, with high-probability guarantees.
-These theoretical results are not available in \cite{zeng2024bayes}.
+They use a cost-sensitive (CS) framework to address differing priorities for the two error types, whereas our approach constrains the population-level type I error.
+Although NP and CS are equivalent at the population level with a one-to-one correspondence, knowing a type I error bound does not reveal exact costs.
+When justifying specific costs is difficult, bounding type I error provides more intuitive and policy-relevant guidance. {Second, to construct sample-based classifiers, \cite{zeng2024bayes} proposes a plug-in rule, FPIR, which solves an estimated one-dimensional fairness equation at a specified disparity level but lacks population-level theoretical guarantees.} In contrast, our method constructs the threshold non-parametrically using order statistics, which allows us to derive explicit oracle bounds on the population-level type I error and the type II error disparity, with high-probability guarantees.
+These theoretical results are not available in \cite{zeng2024bayes}. {\cite{li2023fairee} also uses order statistics to construct the threshold in their fair classifier; however, it requires more stringent conditions for high-probability bounds and does not address type I error control.}